ynput/ayon-documentation/website/docs/addon_slack.md

 1. Navigate to your Slack app settings at a URL similar to `https://api.slack.com/apps/XXXXXXXX/general`.
 2. Click on 'Basic Information' and then find 'Display Information'.
 3. Here, you can upload any image of your choice.
-For ease, you can use the pre-made AYON icon available at [this link](https://github.com/ynput/ayon-launcher/blob/develop/common/ayon_common/resources/AYON.png).
+For ease, you can use the [pre-made AYON icon](https://github.com/ynput/ayon-launcher/blob/develop/common/ayon_common/resources/AYON.png).

 ## Settings